gurveerdhindsa/online-bookstore/README.md

 As for the feedback from Milestone 1, we have created a UML diagram and removed UI components that do not have functionality.
 Also, we pass database credentials via environment variables on Heroku/Travis CI.

-#### Next sprint
+#### Milestone 3
-In the next (and final) sprint, the admin view for the frontend will be developed.
-This view will allow an admin to modify the attributes of each book in the bookstore.
-The book recommendations for a specific user will be calculated in the backend and displayed accordingly.
+In the final milestone, the admin view is fully developed.
+This view allows an admin to modify attributes of each book in the bookstore.
+The recommendations for a specific user is calculated and displayed accordingly in the web application.

 ## Database Schema
 #### Books database schema